3 Common Issues Condo Boards In Alberta Face [+How to Solve Them]

 By now, you may have picked up a few useful tricks and tools to help you and your fellow Condo Board members serve your community.
 Whether it be understanding the many options you can pursue to optimize your insurance policy, establishing a clear plan for building maintenance or learning best practices for managing financials, we hope you feel more supported.

-Being a part of the Board comes with a lot of responsibility but know that you aren’t in this alone.
+Creating and maintaining a successful Condo Board isn't easy, and it comes with a lot of responsibility, but you aren’t in this alone.
 It is your Property Management Company’s job to help guide you.

 At Tribe, we’re Condominium Management specialists – committed to helping our customers integrate cutting-edge solutions for everyday issues.
 We strive to build positive long-term relationships and work to provide Community Management with Heart.